wisecubeai/pubmed-parser/README.md

 Refer to the pubmed/src/DTDSample.java file for instructions on how to use the parser

-# Limitations of the parser
+# Current Limitations of the parser

 - Currently the DTD that is used to generate JAXB bindings and classes does not include the MathML related parts of the original Pubmed DTD
 - The sample pubmed.xml included to test the marshalling and unmarshalling omits the Doctype line to avoid JAXB trying to load the DTD